Advanced Mesh Capability

 The Chatters platform offers some interesting and cutting-edge mesh delivery capabilities.
-The ChatterBox uses various techniques to get your messages where they need to go, securely, and as quickly as possible, without relying on the same possible-points-of-failure (or privacy invasion) of many other messaging systems.
-I won’t go into too much technical detail of how this is accomplished, but here are the basics.
-At the heart of the Chatter platform’s delivery system is the distributed mesh cache.
+ChatterBoxes do not blindly parrot packets in hope they’ll get where they need to go.
+Instead, a ChatterBox uses various techniques to move packets efficiently, securely, and as quickly as possible, without relying on the same possible-points-of-failure (or privacy concerns) of many other messaging systems.
+At the heart of the Chatter platform’s delivery system are the mesh graph and the decentralized mesh cache.

 Ideal Scenario - Instant / Direct Delivery